bkenneth39/bkenneth39/README.md

 ### olá 👋 I'm Bryan Kenneth

-🔭 I’m currently working on Workee, an app that helps small startup with their people management
+🔭 I’m currently working on Refo, an app that helps resource management and focus

  🌱 I’m currently learning at Apple Developer Academy